PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Maximum route duration for each vehicle.
       Route durations are assumed to be unconstrained if this section is not present.

-   ``VEHICLES_MAX_TRIPS_SECTION``
+   ``VEHICLES_MAX_RELOADS_SECTION``
-      Maximum number of trips per route, for each vehicle.
+      Maximum number of reloads per route, for each vehicle.
-      The maximum number of trips is constrained to just one if this section is not present.
+      Reloads are not allowed if this section is not present.